FredHutch/docker-diamond/README.md

 This repository provides a Docker image for running DIAMOND that is compatible with automated analysis on AWS Batch.
 Specifically, this image includes a wrapper script that:

-	1. Creates a working directory in memory as a ramdisk

-    2. Downloads reference databases
+  1. Downloads reference databases

-    3. Downloads input data
+  2. Downloads input data

-    4. Aligns reads with DIAMOND
+  3. Aligns reads with DIAMOND

-    5. Calculates summary statistics for each reference (coverage and depth)
+  4. Calculates summary statistics for each reference (coverage and depth)

-    6. Saves the outputs to stable file storage
+  5. Saves the outputs to stable file storage

 In order to be compatible with AWS Batch, all of these steps are parameterizable and are run with a single command.